 ACA-compliant coverage refers to health plans that offer benefits for a broad-range of healthcare services that meet the requirements established by the Affordable Care Act.
 To shop ACA plans, visit the Exchange.

 Major health insurance companies, like Friday Health Plans, offer ACA-compliant coverage.
 ACA-compliant coverage covers pre-existing conditions and guarantees access to essential health benefits like free annual wellness exams and preventive medications.
 There are also out-of-pocket maximums, which limits the amount you will spend in one year on medical expenses.
 Considering one night in a typical hospital averages about $10,000, quality health insurance can save you from bankruptcy after a serious accident or illness.

 Take advantage of those free ACA preventive adult healthcare screenings

-With every ACA health plan, you’ll have access to a wide range of free preventive drugs and vaccines to stay healthy year-round, in addition to free generic drugs offered by your health insurance carrier’s formulary.
+With every ACA health plan, you’ll have access to a wide range of free preventive drugs and vaccines to stay healthy year-round, in addition to free generic drugs on certain plans, offered by your health insurance carrier’s formulary.
 Here’s Friday’s list of drugs, for example.

 ACA plans cover dozens of preventive screenings and services at $0 for adults.
 This includes crucial $0 screenings such as: Blood pressure screenings, cholesterol screenings, colorectal cancer screenings, obesity counseling, and dozens of vaccines to prevent everything from the flu to Hepatitis A and B. You can see the full list here.